MESAHub/mesa/notes/EbF/improve_split_merge_amr_mesh/current_branch.md

 differences.
 Their update metadata is `2026-08 by EbF`.
 In particular, the documentation records the isolated-star mass as `72.5 Msun`, identifies `MASS2accretor_final.mod` as the binary-derived pulse input, and documents the binary progenitor directory that previously had no README.
+The README text focuses on the physical calculation and model handoffs rather than TestHub details or output cadence.

 Its helium-burning core also uses the PPISN exponential-overshoot parameters,